jassu-dev/LinkedList/README.md

 l1.append(6)
 l1.pop_s(1)
 l1.display()

 Output
-Copy
-Edit
 5
 7
 3
 4
 6

 Notes
-Method __contanis__ appears to be a typo and should likely be renamed to __contains__ to work with Python's in keyword.

-No exception handling is present; consider adding checks for edge cases (e.g. deleting or inserting from/to an empty list).
+The method __contanis__ is misspelled.
+To enable Python's in keyword, rename it to __contains__.

+Basic error handling (e.g., out-of-range index) is not implemented and should be added for robustness.

 License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.